Visp: Economy

 The major employer in the town is the chemical company, LONZA AG, which employs about 2,550 people.
-Visp is the economic center of the region and draws workers from many surrounding towns and even from Italy.
+Visp is the economic centre of the region and draws workers from many surrounding towns and even from Italy.
 This leads to a unique situation where there are more jobs in Visp than the total population (7,700 positions for a population of about 6,700).

 As of In 2010 2010, Visp had an unemployment rate of 2.2%.
 As of 2008, there were 63 people employed in the primary economic sector and about 21 businesses involved in this sector.
 4,288 people were employed in the secondary sector and there were 93 businesses in this sector.
 3,901 people were employed in the tertiary sector, with 420 businesses in this sector.
 There were 3,178 residents of the municipality who were employed in some capacity, of which females made up 40.4% of the workforce.